callihiggins/DWDMobile/README.md

 **Assignment:**

-* Go through tutorials above
-* Do Wireframes and basic HTML/CSS for your chosen project.
-Create a pull request by forking our Week 1 Assignment and creating a new pull request
+* Do Wireframes for your chosen project
+* Fork this week's homework repo and clone it
+* Update the code by starting to write the basic html and css for your project
+* After comitting and pushing your code to your forked branch, create a pull request
 * Post your wireframes to your blog and add a link to that post to your pull request

 ### Week 2

 **Mobile/Responsive Design and Introduction to JavaScript**